ST. PAUL ON CONVERSION

 14 For all who are being led by the Spirit of God, these are sons of God.

 St. Paul leaves no doubt as to God's love for those who have faith in him and seek his way.
 For while we were still sinners, He gave his only Son to save us.
-When we are discouraged, depressed, or losing our way, St. Paul gives us hope: if God is for us, who could possibly be against us!
+When we are discouraged, depressed, or losing our way, St. Paul gives us hope - the Greek noun elpis - ἐλπíς.
+If God is for us, who could possibly be against us!